 In 2006, Amazon Web Services (AWS) began offering IT infrastructure services to businesses in the form of web services — now commonly known as cloud computing.
 Today, Amazon Web Services provides a highly reliable, scalable, low-cost infrastructure platform in the cloud that powers hundreds of thousands of businesses in 190 countries around the world.

-In addition to other product ranges, amazon has also launched its fire range which deal mainly with computers, phones and tablets.
+In addition to other product ranges, Amazon has also launched its fire range which deals mainly with computers, phones, and tablets.

 Kindle Fire is a tablet computer developed by Amazon.